Security-Onion-Solutions/securityonion-docs/pcaps.rst

 Import
 ------

-A drawback to using tcpreplay is that it's replaying the pcap as new traffic and thus the timestamps that you see in :ref:`kibana` and other interfaces do not reflect the original timestamps from the pcap.
+A drawback to using tcpreplay is that it's replaying the pcap as new traffic and thus the timestamps that you see in :ref:`soc` and other interfaces do not reflect the original timestamps from the pcap.
 To avoid this, you can import the pcap using the :ref:`grid` page.